bagder/libbrotli/README.md

 Wrapper scripts and code around the brotli code base.

-Builds a "libbrotli" library out of the [brotli](https://github.com/google/brotli) decode and encode sources.
+Builds libraries out of the [brotli](https://github.com/google/brotli) decode and encode sources.
 Uses autotools.

+'brotlidec' is the library for decoding, decompression

+'brotlienc' is the library for encoding, compression

 # Build